Terms and Conditions

 9.1 Applicability of Taxes

-All fees and charges under this Agreement are exclusive of applicable taxes, levies, duties, or similar governmental charges, such as value-added tax (VAT), sales tax, goods and services tax, or use tax (collectively, "Taxes"), which shall be paid by the Customer at the rate and in the manner prescribed by law.
+All fees and charges under this Agreement are exclusive of applicable taxes, levies, duties, or similar governmental charges, such as value-added tax (VAT), sales tax, goods and service tax, or use tax (collectively, "Taxes"), which shall be paid by the Customer at the rate and in the manner prescribed by law.

 9.2 Taxes Collected by Provider